PrimeTimeTran/rails-and-react-todo/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Welcome to Todo App!

+Welcome to This is a simple CRUD app using Rails(5.2) as an api backend & React (16.3.2) as the front end.

+Tech Stack includes:

-* Ruby version
+* Ruby 2.5.0

-* System dependencies

-* Configuration
+* Rails 5.2.0

-* Database creation
+* Postgesql

-* Database initialization
+* React

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Redux

-* ...
+* etc...